Update: Content was revamped on July 28th, 2020, to better reflect the current and upcoming automation trends.

 If businesses really want to prioritize creating great experiences, they have to meet employees where they are.
 And that place, overwhelmingly, is workstream collaboration tools like Slack and Microsoft Teams.
 Whether they want to complete a sprint, triage new leads, or approve PTO requests, employees are constantly looking for ways to turn chat apps into a work hub.

 Automation is key to making these dreams reality.
-Here at Workato, the Intelligent Integration and Automation Platform, we found that our paid users utilizing Slack for their enterprise workflows increased 5x from 2017 to 2018 with a grand total of 380,000 Slack recipes.
+Here at Workato, the Intelligent Integration and Automation Platform, we found that our paid users utilizing Slack for their enterprise workflows recently increased 5x in a year, for a grand total of 380,000 Slack recipes.
 Likewise, companies using Microsoft Teams grew 3x on the Workato platform, which now features over 14,000 Microsoft Teams recipes.
 This shows that a truly useful workstream collaboration tool will help you do work in and between your apps.
 It’s not just about communication; it’s about executing holistic workflows in a unified UI.
 These workflows span three broad categories:

 - Basic app integrations (like notifications);